-16 Halloween safety tips for older people
+20 Halloween safety tips for older people

-Written by Zenya Smith • 01/10/24
+Written by Zenya Smith • 10/10/25

 Halloween can be a magical time for many, especially if you have young children or grandchildren who are excited to dress up and go trick-or-treating.
-It marks the transition to autumn too – the time for comforting soups and stews, watching the leaves change colour, and wrapping up warm to enjoy crisp mornings .
+It marks the transition to autumn too – the time for comforting soups and stews, watching the leaves change colour, and wrapping up warm to enjoy crisp mornings.

-Why Halloween can be difficult for older people
+Why can Halloween be frightening for seniors?

-There are many reasons why an older person may find Halloween uncomfortable or even frightening.
-Shouting in the streets – happy or not – can put people on edge, or bring back bad memories or fears.
+• Noise and stress: Shouting in the streets – happy or not – can put people on edge, or bring back bad memories or fears.

-Constant knocking at the front door or the doorbell always going may be stressful too, especially if it’s loud or unexpected.
-For older people with physical limitations, having to keep getting up to answer the door may increase their risk of falls or injury.
-Or, once an older person has made it to the door they may feel intimidated if they’re faced with a large group of older children.
+• Physical risk: For older people with physical limitations, having to keep getting up to answer the door may increase their risk of falls or injury.
+Once they make it to the door, they may feel intimidated if they’re faced with a large group of older children.

-3. Arrange for someone to come over and sit with a loved one for a few hours.
+3. Arrange companionship: Arrange for someone to come over and sit with a loved one for a few hours.
 Most trick-or-treating will likely happen between 6 pm and 9 pm – although this may differ in certain areas.

 Find your ideal carer with Elder

 Looking for additional support over the Halloween period?
-We’ll connect you to self-employed carers nationwide for short term live in care for 3+ days.
+We’ll connect you to self-employed carers nationwide for short-term live-in care for 3+ days.

-8. Limit decorations if they’re likely to cause confusion and agitation, or change how the house looks.
+1. Limit confusing decorations: Limit decorations if they’re likely to cause confusion and agitation, or change how the house looks.
 Interactive decorations that make noises or have flashing lights can be particularly confusing to some people.

-10. Try playing calming music to help distract from any unusual noises outside.
+3. Play calming music: Try playing calming music to help distract from any unusual noises outside.

 We don’t just have a responsibility to our loved ones this Halloween.
 We can all do our part to help every elderly person in our community feel safe.

-15. Be careful not to make too much noise after dark.
+4. Keep noise to a minimum: Be careful not to make too much noise after dark.

-16. Unfortunately some people use Halloween as an excuse to ‘prank’ people, such as throwing eggs or toilet paper at their homes or in their gardens.
+5. Report anti-social behaviour: Unfortunately, some people use Halloween as an excuse to ‘prank’ people, such as throwing eggs or toilet paper at their homes or in their gardens.
 If you see anyone engaging in anti-social behaviour or doing something that could upset an older person, call the non-emergency police on 101 for advice.

 Our phone lines are closed right now